Dschuli/yamlBash/README.md

     Help for yamlBash.sh:
       Function: Replace value for a (nested) key identified by the "key" parameter in a yaml file while keeping structure and comments.
-Currently a nesting level of 3 (and only 3) is supported.

       (Required) Parameters are:
-         -k / --key          Key name to be altered as above in the format Level0:Level1:Level2 -v / --value        (New) value for the key -f / --file         File with the (new) value for the key -v or -f have to be provided. -v takes precedence over -f
+         -k / --key          Key name to be altered as above in the format Level0:Level1:Level2 ....
+         -v / --value        (New) value for the key -f / --file         File with the (new) value for the key -v or -f have to be provided. -v takes precedence over -f